Cribl Stream & Edge API

-TrackMe provides a native integration with Cribl LogStream, allowing various SPL native commands to be used to interact with Cribl LogStream.
+TrackMe provides a native integration with Cribl Stream and Cribl Edge, allowing various SPL native commands to be used to interact with the Cribl API.

 Overview

-The TA-trackme-cribl Splunk Add-on provides seamless API integration between Splunk and Cribl LogStream, enabling you to interact with Cribl’s API directly from Splunk using native SPL commands.
-This integration supports both on-premise Cribl deployments and Cribl Cloud environments.
+The TA-trackme-cribl Splunk Add-on provides seamless API integration between Splunk and Cribl, enabling you to interact with Cribl’s API directly from Splunk using native SPL commands.
+This integration supports both on-premise Cribl deployments and Cribl Cloud environments, and covers both Cribl Stream (LogStream) and Cribl Edge products.

 Key Features